jundalisay/spblist/content/en/social/economics/principles/intro/chapter-04.md

 <!--    dharma or tao (nature) of
 - the tao (nature) of the cake as being a kind of gift.  -->

-> *This includes the culture of givine importance to birthdays.
-The nature of culture is explained by Social Superphysics, as being part of the common interest.
+{{< f f="*This includes the culture of givine importance to birthdays.
+The nature of culture is explained by Social Superphysics, as being part of the common interest." >}}

 In contrast, the iguana does not have an inherent nature of being a gift.
 This is why Adam would not assign a value to an iguana.
 Adam would only assign a value to Iguana if his wife were an Iguana-lover (had the inherent nature of loving iguanas).
 In this case, he might ignore the cake and inquire about the iguana.

 <!-- This tao is not present in Mr. A and so he sees no value in the cake.   -->

-Thus, **value is always relational depending on the inherent nature of many things**:
+Thus, **value is always relational or relativistic depending on the inherent nature of many things**:
 - Adam
 - Adam's wife
 - Adam's wife having a birthday event